Reciprocity (photography): Reciprocity failure

 For most photographic materials, reciprocity is valid with good accuracy over a range of values of exposure duration, but becomes increasingly inaccurate as this range is departed from: this is reciprocity failure (reciprocity law failure, or the Schwarzschild effect).
 As the light level decreases out of the reciprocity range, the increase in duration, and hence of total exposure, required to produce an equivalent response becomes higher than the formula states; for instance, at half of the light required for a normal exposure, the duration must be more than doubled for the same result.
 Multipliers used to correct for this effect are called reciprocity factors (see model below).

 At very low light levels, film is less responsive.
 Light can be considered to be a stream of discrete photons, and a light-sensitive emulsion is composed of discrete light-sensitive grains, usually silver halide crystals.
 Each grain must absorb a certain number of photons in order for the light-driven reaction to occur and the latent image to form.
 In particular, if the surface of the silver halide crystal has a cluster of approximately four or more reduced silver atoms, resulting from absorption of a sufficient number of photons (usually a few dozen photons are required), it is rendered developable.
 At low light levels, i.e. few photons per unit time, photons impinge upon each grain relatively infrequently; if the four photons required arrive over a long enough interval, the partial change due to the first one or two is not stable enough to survive before enough photons arrive to make a permanent latent image center.

 This breakdown in the usual tradeoff between aperture and shutter speed is known as reciprocity failure.
 Each different film type has a different response at low light levels.
 Some films are very susceptible to reciprocity failure, and others much less so.
 Some films that are very light sensitive at normal illumination levels and normal exposure times lose much of their sensitivity at low light levels, becoming effectively "slow" films for long exposures.
 Conversely some films that are "slow" under normal exposure duration retain their light sensitivity better at low light levels.

-For example, for a given film, if a light meter indicates a required EV of 5 and the photographer sets the aperture to f/11, then ordinarily a 4-second exposure would be required; a reciprocity correction factor of 1.5 would require the exposure to be extended to 6 seconds for the same result.
-Reciprocity failure generally becomes significant at exposures of longer than about 1 sec for film, and above 30 sec for paper.
+For example, for a given film, if a light meter indicates a required exposure value of 5 and the photographer sets the aperture to 11, then ordinarily a 4-second exposure would be required; a reciprocity correction factor of 1.5 would require the exposure to be extended to 6 seconds for the same result.
+Reciprocity failure generally becomes significant at exposures of longer than about 1 second for film, and above 30 seconds for photographic paper.

 Reciprocity also breaks down at extremely high levels of illumination with very short exposures.
-This is a concern for scientific and technical photography, but rarely to general photographers, as exposures significantly shorter than a millisecond are only required for subjects such as explosions and in particle physics, or when taking high-speed motion pictures with very high shutter speeds (1/10,000 sec or faster).
+This is a concern primarily for scientific and technical photography, as exposures significantly shorter than a millisecond (1/1000 second) are only required for subjects such as explosions and in particle physics, or when taking high-speed motion pictures with very high shutter speeds (1/10,000 sec or faster).